are spiders insects

 Quick Summary

 • No, spiders are not insects.
-They belong to the class Arachnida, while insects are part of the class Insecta.
+They belong to the class Arachnida, while insects are in the class Insecta.

 • Spiders also have two body segments (cephalothorax and abdomen), whereas insects have three (head, thorax, and abdomen).